cs-icon.svg

 );

-The crypto.verify() method returns a boolean value, true, if verification is successful.
+The crypto.verify() method returns a boolean value.
+It returns true if verification is successful.
 If verification fails, it returns false.
 In case it’s false, reject the request.

 Note: In case you fail to verify the webhook signature, use these parameters with their respective values: